-Ironically I am writing this post from Austin, Texas where I get to visit my partner Michael and also begin the first weekend of a 4-part 10-month journey with an amazing group of people at Activate Austin this coming weekend.
+Ironically I’m writing this post from Austin, Texas where I get to visit Michael and also begin the first weekend of a 4-part 10-month Universal Kabbalah “tree of life” journey with an amazing group of people.
 I guess I picked the right time to be away!

 I’m so excited to finally be back in the swing of things and bring the “Recipe of the Month” blog back to life. 🙂